O'Shea (duo): 2013–2017: One + One & The Famine and the Feast

 In 2013, Their second studio album One + One debuted at number 3 on the ARIA Country Charts and peaked inside the top 30 on the all genre chart.

 In 2015, the duo's album The Famine and the Feast reached number 36 on the ARIA Charts, and number 1 on the ARIA Country Albums chart.

 2017–Present: 61-615

 In 2017, O'Shea released the studio album 61-615, which reached number 16 on the ARIA charts.
 The album's first single, "Start Over", written by Mark, Jay, and singer-songwriter Alex Lloyd, peaked at #1 on The Music Network's national Country Airplay chart.

 Personal lives

 Mark and Jay became a couple in 1996 and married in 2004.
 They have two daughters.

-In 2014 Jay collaborated with her birth father, Midnight Oil drummer Rob Hirst on "The Truth Walks Slowly".
-Jay met Hirst in 2010 following a long search for her birth parents, after they gave her up for adoption when they were teenagers.
+In 2014, Jay collaborated with her birth father, Midnight Oil drummer Rob Hirst, on "The Truth Walks Slowly".
+Jay met Hirst in 2010 following a long search for her birth parents, who gave her up for adoption when they were teenagers.
+Hirst died in 2026.